 NMNLC was formed to acquire commercial real properties that are subject to "triple net" leases.
-NMNLC's investments are disclosed on the Company's Consolidated Schedule of Investments as of June 30, 2017.
+NMNLC's investments are disclosed on the Company's Consolidated Schedule of Investments as of September 30, 2017.

-Below is certain summarized property information for NMNLC as of June 30, 2017:
+Below is certain summarized property information for NMNLC as of September 30, 2017:

-Lease Total Fair V alue as of Portfolio Company Tenant Expiration Date Location Square Feet June 30, 2017 NM APP Canada Corp.
+Lease Total Fair Value as of Portfolio Company Tenant Expiration Date Location Square Feet Septer nber 30, 2017 NM APP Canada Corp.
 A.P.
-Plasman, Inc. 9/30/2031 Ontario, Canada 436 \$ 7,345 NM APP US LLC Plasman Corp, LLC / A-Brite LP 9/30/2033 Fort Payne, AL 261 5,016 Cleveland, OH NM DRVT LLC FMH Conveyors, LLC 10/31/2031 Jonesboro, AR 195 5,152 NM JRA LLC J.R.
-Automation Technologies, LLC 1/31/2031 Holland, MI 88 2,043 NM KRLN LLC Kirlin Group, LLC 6/30/2029 Rockville, MD 95 7,510 \$ 27,066
+Plasman, Inc. 9/30/2031 Ontario, Canada 436 \$ 7,685 NM APP US LLC Plasman Corp, LLC / A-Brite LP 9/30/2033 Fort Payne, AL 261 5,119 Cleveland, OH NM DRVT LLC FMH Conveyors, LLC 10/31/2031 Jonesboro, AR 195 5,152 NM JRA LLC J.R.
+Automation Technologies, LLC 1/31/2031 Holland, MI 88 2,161 NM KRLN LLC Kirlin Group, LLC 6/30/2029 Rockville, MD 95 7,510 \$ 27,627

-Collateralized agreements or repurchase financings-The Company follows the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing-Secured Borrowing and Collateral, ("ASC 860") when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
+Collateralized agreements or repurchase financings-The Company follows the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing -Secured Borrowing and Collateral, ("ASC 860") when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
 These transactions are treated as collateralized financing transactions and are recorded at their contracted resale or repurchase amounts, as specified in the respective agreements.
 Interest on collateralized agreements is accrued and recognized over the life of the transaction and included in interest income.
-As of June 30, 2017 and December 31, 2016, the Company held one collateralized agreement to resell with a cost basis of\$30,000 and \$30,000, respectively, and a carrying value of\$28,385 and \$29,218, respectively, and collateralized by a second lien bond in Northstar GOM Holdings Group LLC with a fair value of\$28,385 and \$29,218, respectively.
-The collateralized agreement, the private hedge fund with the most recently reported assets under management of approximately \$690,000.
-Pursuant to the terms of the collateralized agreement, the private hedge fund is obligated to repurchase the collateral from the Company at the par value of the collateralized agreement was called upon by the Company or if the private hedge fund's total assets under management fall below the agreed upon thresholds.
-The collateralized agreement was called upon by the Company but the counterparty failed to repurchase the collateral at its par value in accordance with the terms of the collateralized agreement.
-As of June 30, 2017, litigation is ongoing in the state of New York and the Cayman Islands to resolve this matter.
-The collateralized agreement earned interest at a contractual weighted average rate of 16.0% and 16.0% per annum as of June 30, 2017 and December 31, 2016, respectively.
+As of September 30, 2017 and December 31, 2016, the Company held one collateralized agreement to resell with a cost basis of\$30,000 and \$30,000, respectively, and a carrying value of \$26,836 and \$29,218, respectively.
+The collateralized agreement to resell is guaranteed by a private hedge fund.
+The private hedge fund is currently in liquidation under the laws of the Cayman Islands.
+Pursuant to the terms of the collateralized agreement to repurchase the collateral agreement.
+A claim has been filed with the Cayman Islands joint official liquidators to resolve this matter.
 Cash and cash equivalents-Cash and cash equivalents include cash and short-term, highly liquid investments.
 The Company defines cash equivalents as securities that are readily convertible into known amounts of cash and so near maturity that there is insignificant risk of changes in value.
 These securities have original maturities of three months or less.
-The Company did not hold any cash equivalents as of June 30, 2017 and December 31, 2016.
+The Company did not hold any cash equivalents as of September 30, 2017 and December 31, 2016.